mmbman/Katagiri/1984-05-14-Awakening-of-Faith-Talk-9.md

 **Katagiri Roshi:** No. You cannot control [it].
 You are just passengers on the boat, with all sentient beings.
 Grasses, crickets, and birds, all sentient beings are completely on the boat.
 And that boat, and all sentient beings, and the water, boat, everything is in the time process.
 So [there is] nothing to control.
 All you have to do is just be there, just go.
 But discriminating mind doesn’t agree.
 So this [means] attachment can be created.

 The second kind of nowness, *you operate time*, is, according to Unmon Zen Master (Yunmen Wenyan), “I am using the time and not dragged away by time.”
 So you are always following the twenty-four hours; at that time you are living in the nowness, just following the stream of time.
-But according to Unmon Zen Master, he said, “I am not dragged away by twenty-four hour time.”
-But he uses time.
+But according to Unmon Zen Master, he said, “I am not dragged away by twenty-four hour time,” but he uses time.
 In other words, he can oar the boat.
 That is the *nowness [where] you can operate time*.

 So you must be very subjective.
-One the one hand, you cannot be subjective in the time process, because you just follow.
-But on the other hand, you must be very subjective.
+One the one hand, you cannot be subjective in the time process, because you just follow, but on the other hand, you must be very subjective.
 You should take the initiative to act, to have activity.
 So this is the *nowness [where] you operate time*; that is the second nowness.

 This nowness is that which is *always* in now.
 Never changed; always there.